u-fire/ESPHomeComponents/README.md

  - [example_leaf_vpd.yaml](example_leaf_vpd.yaml): MLX90614 and SHT3x sensors to calculate leaf VPD

  ### Temperature Compensation
  For conductivity and pH measurements, the temperature of the liquid is important.
-For accurate meausurements, a temperature sensor is needed.
+For accurate measurements, a temperature sensor is needed.

  #### Mod-EC
  The component has several optional configuration variables.
 See [example_mod_ec_dallas.yaml](example_mod_ec_dallas.yaml) for how it is used.
  - `temperature_sensor` - the ID of a temperature sensor, if not provided, 25°C is used.
  - `temperature_coefficient` - *Defaults to 0.019* - The temperature coefficient to use for compensation.
-This is usually 0.019 for freshwater/hydroponis/pools, and 0.021 for saltwater.
+This is usually 0.019 for freshwater/hydroponics/pools, and 0.021 for saltwater.
 Other liquids have different coefficients.
  - `temperature_constant` - *Defaults to 25.0* - The temperature to adjust the measurement to.
 For example, the default of 25°C will adjust the measured value as if the water was 25°C.

  #### Mod-pH